tamboreslivres/tamboreslivres.github.io/heroes.md

 the poor and isolated communities that organised themselves to form the majority of the troops fighting for liberation.

-This section of the parade will be led by Marcus Santana with Tribo Band.
+This section of the parade will be led by Marcos Santana with Tribo Band.
 <br/> <br/> <br/>